dotnet/AspNetCore.Docs/aspnetcore/security/authorization/secure-data.md

 See [this issue](https://github.com/aspnet/AspNetCore.Docs/issues/8502) for information on:

 * Removing privileges from a user.
-For example muting a user in a chat app.
+For example, muting a user in a chat app.
 * Adding privileges to a user.

 ## Test the completed app